Polluter pays principle: In international environmental law

-In international environmental law it is mentioned in the principle 16 of the Rio Declaration on Environment and Development of 1992.
+While it is not recognized as a binding principle in all sectors of international environmental law, it is mentioned as principle 16 of the Rio Declaration on Environment and Development of 1992.

 Exception for excusable ignorance

 The polluter pays principle (PPP) has been doubted in cases where no one recognized that a type of pollution posed any danger until after the pollution began.
 An example occurs in the history of climate change science which shows that considerable carbon dioxide was emitted into the atmosphere by industrialized countries before there was scientific awareness or consensus that it could be dangerous.